AppleBlox/appleblox/README.md

 - x64 (Intel Architecture)
 - universal (Universal Version)

+> [!TIP]
-For the development version (more unstable but has the latest features and more) see the [development releases](https://nightly.link/AppleBlox/appleblox/workflows/build/dev?preview)
+> For the development version (more unstable but has the latest features and more) see the [development releases](https://nightly.link/AppleBlox/appleblox/workflows/build/dev?preview).

 ## Features